dickverweij/nl-afas-cordova-plugin-securelocalstorage/README.md

 ==========================
 This plugin will wrap the localStorage api and store data encrypted using IOS keychain or Android keystore.
 This is no protection for hackers who have physical/root access to your phone.
 Goal: On unrooted phones protect against reading/writing (without using the host app) the contents stored in the the SecureLocalStorage..
-Use it to store temporary sensitive data with will survice an app exit/shutdown.
+Use it to store temporary sensitive data which will survice an app exit/shutdown.

 Requirements
 -------------